swcarpentry/DEPRECATED-bc/novice/shell/01-filedir.md

 it forces `ls` to show us file and directory names that begin with `.`, such as `..` (which, if we're in `/users/nelle`, refers to the `/users` directory).
 As you can see,
-it also displays another special directory that's just called `.`, which means "the current working directory".
+it displays another special directory that's just called `.`, which means "the current working directory".
 It may seem redundant to have a name for it, but we'll see some uses for it soon.